FlowTS: Time Series Generation via Rectified Flow: FlowTS

 \subsection{Problem Statement}

-\textbf{Unconditional Time Series Generation} Unconditional time series generation focuses on producing sequential data without any conditions, where the model learns underlying temporal patterns from a training set and generates new sequences that follow a similar distribution.
-Formally, the problem is defined as follows:
+\textbf{Unconditional Generation} Unconditional time series generation aims to produce sequential data without partially observed data, where the model learns temporal patterns from a training set and generates new sequences following the same distribution.
+Let $X_{1:\ell} = (x_1, \dots, x_\ell) \in \mathbb{R}^{\ell \times d}$ denote a time series of length $\ell$, where $d$ is the number of observed dimensions.
+The problem is defined as follows: